reef-defi/evm-provider.js/README.md

 `evm-provider.js` implements a web3 provider which can interact with the [Reef chain EVM](https://github.com/reef-defi/reef-chain).

+If you only care about developing Solidity contracts on the Reef chain, `@reef-defi/evm-provider.js` is used in our [Hardhat Reef environment](https://github.com/reef-defi/hardhat-reef).
+The environment simplifies and abstracts all the low-level intricacies, so you can only focus on the Solidity part.
+See [hardhat-reef-examples repo](https://github.com/reef-defi/hardhat-reef-examples/blob/master/scripts/flipper/deploy.js) for more examples.

-It can also be used as a Substrate provider to query or to interact with the Reef chain using the same calls as in the [Polkadot.js](https://polkadot.js.org/docs/api).
+If you need more control, then it can also be used as a Substrate provider to query or to interact with the Reef chain using the same calls as in the [Polkadot.js](https://polkadot.js.org/docs/api).

 ## Getting started